Tulsa vs. Tulane NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Tulsa and its opponents have gone over the current 56-point total in four of eight games this season.
+- Tulsa's games this season have gone over 55.5 points four of eight times.

-- Tulane has combined with its opponents to score more than 56 points in six of nine games this season.

-- The two teams combine to score 51.1 points per game, 4.9 less than the total in this contest.
+- The combined points per game average of the two teams, 51.1, is 4.4 points fewer than Saturday's over/under.

-- This contest's total is 12.5 points lower than the 68.5 these two squads combine to give up per game in 2021.
+- This contest's total is 13.0 points fewer than the 68.5 these two squads combine to give up per game in 2021.

-- Golden Hurricane games this season have an average total of 56.0, the same value as Saturday's over/under.
+- The Golden Hurricane and their opponents have scored an average of 56.0 points per game in 2021, 0.5 more than Saturday's total.

-- The 56-point total for this game is 7.7 points below the 63.7 points per game average total in Green Wave games this season.
+- The 55.5-point over/under for this game is 8.2 points below the 63.7 points per game average total in Green Wave games this season.

 Tulsa Stats and Trends

-- The Golden Hurricane have covered the spread once this season when favored by 3 points or more (in five chances).
+- This season, the Golden Hurricane have just one against the spread win in five games as a favorite of 3 points or more.

 - Tulsa's games this year have hit the over on six of eight set point totals (75%).